doncandela/mgah/mgah.md

   (dfs)..$ conda install numpy          # needed by dcfuncs
   ```

-- Download this package and go to the subdirectory **`test`** Before the package is installed, running any of the `test-...` programs will give a `ModuleNotFound` error:
+- Download this package and go to the subdirectory **`test`**.
+Before the package is installed, running any of the `test-...` programs will give a `ModuleNotFound` error:

   ```
   (dfs)..test$ python test-util.py